 There must be accountability for those whose negligence results in wrongful death.
 We understand that a financial payment does not truly compensate for the loss of a loved one.
 Nothing can.
 However, it may ensure a more financially secure future for your family.

-The Flood Law Firm sympathizes with what your family has been put through, and we want to help you through this difficult time.
+The Flood Law Firm sympathizes with what your family has gone through, and we want to help you through this difficult time.
 A case evaluation is free and there is no obligation.

 “Above and beyond customer service.
 The entire staff is very professional and committed to excellence.
 I usually do not write reviews, but my experience working with Flood Law Firm exceeded my expectations.” – Evelyn B. ⭐⭐⭐⭐⭐

 P: (860) 346-2695